Update 3 August: What a difference a week makes!

 Dogs and cats eat grass for a variety of reasons, some good, some bad.
 Continue reading “Why Do Dogs & Cats Eat Grass?”

 Vitamin D is an essential part of any balanced diet.
 What you may not know is how dangerous it can be.
+Let me show you three poisonings that have already happened, and a fourth that just might.
 Continue reading “Vitamin D poisoning”